jnguyen143/piecemealapp/docs/endpoints.md

 - 0 - A general exception occurred.
 - 1 - The input arguments were missing or otherwise corrupted.
 - 2 - No ingredient exists with the provided ID.

+#### Search for Ingredients
+`GET /api/ingredient-info/search` - Returns a list of ingredients which match the specified search query.

+Args
+- `query (str)`: The search query to use.
+- `intolerances (list[str])`: The list of intolerances to use as a filter.
+This argument is optional.
+- `sort_by (str)`: The criteria to use to sort the results.
+This argument is optional.
+- `offset (int)`: The offset into the results to start at.
+This argument is optional and by default is 0.
+- `limit (int)`: The maximum number of results to return.
+This argument is optional and by default is 10.

+Returns

+On success, a JSON object containing the following fields:
+- `success (bool)`: Whether the request was successfully completed.
+- `ingredients`: A list of [`Ingredient`](#ingredient) objects.
+- `total_results`: An integer describing the maximum number of available results.

+On failure, the possible error codes are:
+- 0 - A general exception occurred.
+- 1 - The input arguments were missing or otherwise corrupted.

 ### User-Saved Recipes
 #### Get User Recipes